Dylan-Grinboju/InfiniteFriends/README.md

 > [!TIP]
 > ModWeaver is the standard mod-loader for SpiderHeck, and is what you will probably need when using other mods.
+> <br />Silk is a newer, lightweight alternative mod loader with similar capabilities.
-> <br />If you're unsure which to install, go with ModWeaver.
+> <br />If you're unsure which to install, go with ModWeaver or Silk.
 BepInEx 5 support is provided as an alternative or fallback.

 > [!IMPORTANT]
 > The [1.1.0 release](https://github.com/modweaver/modweaver/releases/tag/1.1.0) of **ModWeaver** is non-functional at time of writing;
-> Until a new release is published, BepInEx should be installed instead.
+> Until a new release is published, BepInEx or Silk should be installed instead.
-2. **Install ModWeaver or BepInEx**
+2. **Install a Mod Loader (choose one)**

     - **ModWeaver**

       Manually download the [latest release](https://github.com/modweaver/modweaver/releases/latest), and unzip it into your SpiderHeck directory.
       <br />Alternatively, follow the [instructions](https://docs.modweaver.org/users/installing-modweaver/) for using the ModWeaver installer.

+    - **Silk** (Recommended)

+      Download the [latest release](https://github.com/SilkModding/Silk/releases/latest), and unzip it into your SpiderHeck directory.
+      <br />Alternatively, follow the [installation instructions](https://github.com/SilkModding/Silk#installation) on the Silk repository.

     - **BepInEx**